Johannes Carmesin

 Graph Minors and Connectivity

 A minor of a graph is obtained by deleting and contracting edges.
 The connection of Graph Minor Theory with topology is already apparent from this definition as deletions and contractions are "dual operations" for plane graphs, and even more so in the Graph Minor Structure Theorem of Robertson and Seymour .
 Here I am particularly interested in studying connectivity and tree-decompositions, and using its methods in other areas.
-A new approach are "local separators" of graphs.
+New approaches include "local separators" of graphs as well as "angry theorems" for 3-connected graphs.

 Matroids